CodeSemDataset/CodeSem/README.md

 The models we used in the evaluation.

 ## scripts
-The scripts used to convert source code to graph representations as the input of models.
+The scripts we used to convert source code to model input.